Electra89/Machine_Learning_100/Day 17 - Encoding Categorical Data/Encoding Categorical Data.md

 ### > Label Encoding

 **Label Encoding** assigns a unique integer to each category, but it does not consider any order.
-It is typically used for nominal data, where the categories do not have any implicit order.
+It is typically used for Target Values, where the categories do not have any implicit order.
 For example, for a feature representing colors:

 -   Red
 -   Blue